fix tmd command

 Atoms that have a TMD fix applied should not be part of a group to which a SHAKE fix is applied.
 This is because LAMMPS assumes there are not multiple competing holonomic constraints applied to the same atoms.

-To read gzipped target files, you must compile LAMMPS with the -DLAMMPS_GZIP option - see the Making LAMMPS section of the documentation.
+To read gzipped target files, you must compile LAMMPS with the -DLAMMPS_GZIP option.
+See the Build settings doc page for details.

 (Schlitter1) Schlitter, Swegat, Mulders, “Distance-type reaction coordinates for modelling activated processes”, J Molecular Modeling, 7, 171-177 (2001).